 It often isn’t as simple as thinking you’re going to be a good fit for whatever field you want to work in, you need to have the right experience.Tweet This

-You go to college for the degree, but that alone only makes up half of the job searching process.
-Sure you’re qualified now, and in a better position than other applicants, but you have no actual experience of working in the job you want.
+You go to college for the degree, but that alone only makes up half of the job-searching process.
+Sure you’re qualified now, and in a better position than other applicants, but you have no actual experience working in the job you want.
 And it’s this experience that’s the clincher.
-So if you’re looking to get experience, here’s a couple of tips to help.
+So if you’re looking to get experience, here are a couple of tips to help.

 Volunteer in Your Field

 And it’s not just volunteering that works here, as having an unpaid internship is incredibly professional and can really show your employer what you’re about.
 You’re presented as a much more serious candidate, ready to go the extra mile, and they also have another organization they can reach out to for references.
 Interning is usually done in bigger companies that can offer these kinds of programs, so take up the prestige for all it’s worth.

 If you like the idea of volunteering and don’t mind sinking all those unpaid hours into helping out in shops, organizations, and offices, all kinds of places are hiring.
 Look into something like Habitat for Humanity volunteer work if you’re interested in the real estate field, perhaps want to get a taste of the worksite, or simply want to see what the office life is like, the versatility of experience you can gain makes volunteering completely worth it.
 Volunteering also helps to show your passion and compassion for a cause, highlighting your character at the same time.

 Photo by Jude Beck on Unsplash

 Even if you don’t have the necessary experience interviewing, there are always some questions about what you would do if you were in a typical situation in the company.
 And your answer matters massively!
 So before you head inside, make sure you’ve come up with some good answers for anything that could be thrown at you, or done your research into the part.

 “Whatever you want to do, wherever you want to go, you book it with us.”